How do Kari’s Law and Ray Baum's act affect VoIP providers?

 • Accounts with no US DIDs.

-How does Kari's Law and RAY BAUM'S Act impact Flowroute's E911 system?
+How do Kari's Law and RAY BAUM'S Act impact Flowroute's E911 system?

-Contextually, the incident behind Kari's Law was an inability to dial 911 effectively.
-A woman died when the caller was unfamiliar with a hotel's pre-dial (9 before 911).
-Now, MLTS and VoIP service providers in the US must connect to 911 without any additional dialing.
+Contextually, the incident behind Kari's Law was due to an inability to dial 911 effectively and predictably.
+The incident led to a death because the caller was unfamiliar with a motel's pre-dial requirement to dial "9" before dialing "911" in order to call out to emergency services.
+Now, MLTS and VoIP service providers in the United States must connect to 911 without any additional dialing requirement.

 The RAY BAUM'S Act requires any outbound 911 to connect.